 2.4.
-ITER fast ion loss detector diagnostic design and associated synthetic diagnostic
+ITER fast ion loss detector (FILD) diagnostic design and associated synthetic diagnostic

 ITER is designed with the primary goal of sustaining burning plasmas with a dominant fraction of self-heating arising from the fusion-born alpha particles, with the objective of reaching and maintaining a fusion power amplification factor of $Q \ge 10$.
-Effectively confining alpha particles and understanding losses is crucial for the ITER project.
-Both fusion-born alpha particles and fast ions from auxiliary heating systems are susceptible to transport processes (neo-classical and anomalous), including those induced by a wide range of magnetohydrodynamic (MHD) instabilities.
+Effectively confining alpha particles and understanding losses are crucial for the ITER project.
+Both fusionborn alpha particles and fast ions from auxiliary heating systems are susceptible to transport processes (neo-classical and anomalous), including those induced by a wide range of MHD instabilities.
 If fast ions are significantly redistributed or lost, it could substantially impact stability, confinement, and the efficiency of (self-) plasma heating and current drive, thereby jeopardizing the overall fusion performance of the machine.
-Under certain conditions, fast-ion losses become intense and highly localized, posing a risk to the integrity of the plasma facing components exposed to heat loads above the material limits [41].
+Under certain conditions, fast-ion losses become intense and highly localized, posing a risk to the integrity of the plasma facing components exposed to heat loads above the material limits [42].

-In this context, ITER Organization has decided to implement a Fast Ion Loss Detectors (FILD) system [e.g. 42, 43] to measure the losses of alpha particles and fast ions generated by auxiliary heating systems during burning deuterium-tritium plasmas.
-The proposed diagnostic is based on an early conceptual design proposal [44].
+In this context, ITER Organization has decided to implement a FILDs system [e.g. 43, 44] to measure the losses of alpha particles and fast ions generated by auxiliary heating systems during burning deuterium-tritium plasmas.
+The proposed diagnostic is based on an early conceptual design proposal [45].
 It consists of a detector head equipped with a collimator, a scintillator plate, and an array of Faraday cups mounted on a reciprocating system.
 The scintillator's signal is transmitted through an optical transfer system, passing through the ITER Port Plug and Interspace.
 It then reaches a set of light acquisition systems, including cameras and photomultiplier tubes.
-EUROfusion has made significant contributions to implementing similar diagnostics in AUG [45, 46], TCV, and MAST-U [47] and is currently involved in the development of this diagnostic for JT-60SA [48].
+EUROfusion has made significant contributions to implementing similar diagnostics in ASDEX-Upgrade [46, 47], TCV, and MAST-U [48] and is currently involved in the development of this diagnostic for JT-60SA [49].
 EUROfusion has also recently contributed to the modeling activities carried out to estimate the fast-ion loss flux measured by the ITER FILD and its velocity-space structure.
-This activity will be carried out assuming a variety of plasma scenarios that take into account MHD instabilities and the imposed magnetic fields from coils to mitigate the Edge Localised Modes (ELM) on ITER.
+This activity will be carried out assuming a variety of plasma scenarios that take into account MHD instabilities and the imposed magnetic fields from coils to mitigate the ELMs on ITER.
 These tasks are essential for estimating the total signal measured by the diagnostic and for optimizing its design.